Support For Interracial Marriage At Record High But Doesn’t Translate To Broader Issues Of Equality - NewsBreak

 Support For Interracial Marriage At Record High But Doesn’t Translate To Broader Issues Of Equality

 A recent Gallup Poll measuring public opinion of interracial marriages is everything wrong with opinion polling on people’s rights.
-Axios reported that approval for interracial marriages was at an all-time high, with 94% of Americans supporting the unions.
+Axios reported that approval for interracial marriages was at an all-time high, with 94 percent of Americans supporting the unions.

-Axios also noted a Pew Research study found that in 2019, interracial couples made up 11% of all married couples and 19% of newlyweds.
+Axios also noted a Pew Research study found that in 2019, interracial couples made up 11 percent of all married couples and 19 percent of newlyweds.

 Gallup began asking the question in 1958, nine years before the landmark Loving v.
 Virginia case struck down anti-miscegenation laws.
 But why the pollster is still asking this question 55 years later remains unclear.